Keith Richards’ 1957 Gibson Les Paul Custom

 That day I was found guilty and sentenced to twelve months in prison.
 Robert Fraser was given six months and Mick three months.
 Mick was in Brixton.
 Fraser and I went to the Scrubs that night.[…] I didn’t enjoy Wormwood Scrubs, even for twenty-four hours.
 The judge managed to turn me into some folk hero overnight.
 I’ve been playing up to it ever since.Keith Richards; Life (Kindle Locations 3326-3327)

-The next day, Keith and Mick are granted bail and released from prison, while Robert Fraser pled guilty on charges of possession of heroin and was sentenced to six months hard labor.
+The next day, Keith and Mick are granted bail and released from prison, while Robert Fraser pled guilty on charges of possession of heroin and was sentenced to six months of hard labor.
 [Keith Richards; Life (Kindle Locations 3357-3358)]

-From then on, Keith’s Les Paul Custom was seen on a couple of photos taken at the Olympic Studios in London, where the band was working on their album from February to October 1967 [Their Satanic Majesties Request album details].
+From then on, Keith’s Les Paul Custom was seen in a couple of photos taken at the Olympic Studios in London, where the band was working on their album from February to October 1967 [Their Satanic Majesties Request album details].
 In late 1967 Keith traveled to Morocco with his girlfriend, which is probably roughly the time period when the next chapter in the story of this guitar took place.

 During the 1968 short film Sympathy for the Devil (originally titled One Plus One) Keith is seen playing the guitar, but it now features a unique hand-drawn design on the front of the body.
 This was allegedly done by Keith and his girlfriend Anita sometime in late 1967 or early 1968, although we haven’t really been able to find an official source on this.
-The design seems to feature the Moon and the Sun seen from the Earth perspective, with an erupting volcano in the background.
+The design seems to feature the Moon and the Sun seen from the Earth’s perspective, with an erupting volcano in the background.
 The exact reason as to why Keith (or Anita) chose this exact motive is at this time unknown.